qsideinstitute/federal-criminal-sentencing/master.md

 #### 4.5.4.1 Number of individuals sentences across districts

-Let’s start looking at the number of individual sentences across districtsby using a bar plot.
+Let’s start looking at the number of individual sentences across districts by using a bar plot.

 ##### 4.5.4.1.1 Base Bar Plot